wasabeef/flutter-architecture-blueprints/README.md

   </a>
 </p>

-Flutter Architecture Blueprint is a project that introduces MVVM architecture and project structure approaches to developing Flutter apps.
+Flutter Architecture Blueprints is a project that introduces MVVM architecture and project structure approaches to developing Flutter apps.

 ## Documentation